-Name of company 1.1.2008 % Percentage of interest held 31.12.2008 % 31.12.2009 % Principal activities Held by subsidiary: Augustland Hotel Sdn Bhd 45 45 45 Hotel development and operation Copthome Hotel Qingdao Co., Ltd (formerly known as Hotel Equatorial Qingdao Co., Ltd) 60 60 60 Owns and operates a hotel in Qingdao, People's Republic of China Shanghai Equatorial Hotel Management Co., Ltd 49 49 49 Hotel management and hotel consultancy Shanghai International Equatorial Hotel Co., Ltd 50 50 50 Owns and operates a hotel and club in Shanghai, People's Republic of China Y&C Engine Co., Ltd 45 Heavy duty diesel engine The Group has included in its consolidated financial statements its share of assets and liabilities incurred by the joint ventures and its share of the results of the joint ventures using equity method.
+Name of company Perce ntage of intere st held Principal activities 1.1.2009 % 31.12.2009 % 31.12.2010 % Held by subsidiaries: Augustland Hotel Sdn Bhd 45 45 45 Hotel development and operation Copthorne Hotel Qingdao Co., Ltd 60 60 60 Owns and operates a hotel in Qingdao, People's Republic of China Shanghai Equatorial Hotel Management Co., Ltd. 49 49 49 Hotel management and hotel consultancy Shanghai International Equatorial Hotel Co., Ltd. 50 50 50 Owns and operates a hotel and club in Shanghai, People's Republic of China Y&C Engine Co., Ltd. - 45 45 Heavy duty diesel engine Yuchai Remanufacturing Services Co., Ltd. - 51 Remanufacture and sale of automobile parts, diesel engines and components

+The Group has included in its consolidated financial statements its share of assets and liabilities incurred by the joint ventures and its share of the results of the joint ventures using equity method.